-- They’ll put in long hours – until they run out of their product or until mom calls them into the house for dinner.
+- They’ll put in long hours – until they run out of product or until their mom calls them into the house for dinner.

 - They have passion for their product, because they LOVE lemonade and want to share that deliciousness with the world.

-They have the passion for this work, but they don’t know how to get their business off the ground and then set it up for long-term sustainability.
+They have the passion for the work they want to do, but they don’t know how to get their business off the ground.
+And, once they do initially set it up, they don’t know how to make it work for long-term sustainability.

 - Passion: You gotta have it!
-If you don’t, you won’t have the energy to make it through the tough times, or through all of the seasons that are required to build a foundation for your sustainable business.
+If you don’t, you won’t have the energy to make it through the tough times, or through all of the seasons that are required to build a foundation for a sustainable business.

 - Drive: What is driving you?
 Is your health coaching practice solely to make a profit?
-Or, do you want to share your “healthful” information with the world AND make a profit in the process?
+Or, do you want to share “healthful” information with the world AND make a profit in the process?

 - Ingenuity: Use your creativity and resourcefulness to create great products that you believe in and want to share with the world.